TxcWb/TxcWb/README.md

 </p>

 ---
 ### 🚀 About Me

-I am a passionate software developer and systems enthusiast deeply invested in **Full-Stack Web Development**, **Database Design**, and **Low-Level Systems Architecture**.
-When I'm not configuring my desktop environment down to the pixel, I am building scalable web applications powered by modern backends and integrating localized AI solutions.
+I am a passionate software developer and systems enthusiast deeply invested in **Full-Stack Web Development**, **Database Design**, and **Local AI Ecosystems & Integration**.
+When I'm not configuring my desktop environment down to the pixel, I am building scalable web applications powered by modern backends and deploying private, self-hosted machine learning setups.

 - 🎓 Studying Computer Science at the **University of the Philippines Mindanao**
-- 🛠️ Currently focusing on deep optimizations, backend API designs, and playing with localized LLMs
+- 🛠️ Currently focusing on deep optimizations, backend API designs, and running quantized LLMs locally
 - 🐧 Proud **Arch Linux** user and **Neovim** btw

 ---